AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

-**[This entire paragraph seems like it would fit in Previous Work more.]**

-## Previous Work
 Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve. **[I know what the check valve is, but the reader may not.
 Please define terms you use so it is clear to your audience.]** These forces dictate whether water entering the drive pipe exits at the bottom as waste or if it is driven through the effluent pipe.
 Once these forces are calculated, they can be used to design a toggle mechanism to open and close the check valve at optimal times that will maximize the efficiency of the pump.
 The current mechanism used for such movement is a spring.
 Thus, by finding a spring with an ideal spring constant, a more efficient ram pump can be designed.

-The main concern of ACVRP is prolonging the time that the plate is closed to allow a higher volume of water to travel up through the effluent valve. **[This isn't a "concern of ACVRP" but a concern that the team has while working on developing the ACVRP.]** The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that control the opening and closing of the plate.
+The main concern regarding the ACVRP is prolonging the time that the plate is closed to allow a higher volume of water to travel up through the effluent valve.
+The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that control the opening and closing of the plate.
 The energy efficiency of the ram pump was tested with a pulley system designed to calculate the minimum spring constant for the spring inside the pump.
 The current team is continuing the data collection of the force of water on the plate using a modified version of the pulley system from Fall 2018 to find the most efficient spring constant.
 With the calculation of the most efficient spring constant, the team hopes to extend the time that the plate is closed throughout a long period in order to maximize the water flow up through the effluent valve. **[This is repetitive.
 You said the exact same thing in the first sentence.
 Could you explain more why the spring force matters in extending the time the plate is closed instead?]**

 ### Lab Setup